-If you are interested in the pre-law track, you should contact Anna Canlon, Pre-law Advisor, Ashe 200, (305) 284-4333, a.canlon@miami.edu, for specific information.
+If you are interested in the pre-law track, you should contact the Pre-law Advisor, Ashe 200, (305) 284-4333, for specific information.

 Program for Integrated Science and Math (PRISM)

 The Program for Integrated Science and Math (PRISM) was developed to provide students with a strong foundation in science and mathematics, and prepare them for a research career.
 PRISM reduces the competitive atmosphere often found in science courses so students feel free to ask questions and work together with their peers.
 This learning community combines an intense academic experience with a strong social network, allowing students to explore their academic interests, research opportunities, and career plans.